juliuspleunes4/bachelorThesis/README.md

 Once this is done, everything should be installed and ready for use.

 ## Running the Tests
-You can run the GRIM Test and StatCheck scripts by executing their corresponding Python file and providing the path to your `.txt` or `.pdf` file when prompted.
+You can run the GRIM Test and Statcheck scripts by executing their corresponding Python file and providing the path to your `.txt` or `.pdf` file when prompted.

  - To run the **GRIM Test**: